kmarkus/lsdbus/README.md

   methods `callr` (and `testmsgr`) can be used.
 - the tables of deserialized arrays, stucts and variants each have a metatable with the `__name` field set to the respective type.
-This permits identiying the original type after the conversion to Lua.
+This permits identifying the original type after the conversion to Lua.

 ### Client API